Edward Killwick Calver

 Calver was in command of Porcupine for her most famous voyages, the oceanographic cruises in 1869 and 1870 directed by Charles Wyville Thomson and sponsored by the Royal Society.
 The first cruise was off the west of Ireland in May to July 1869.
-Dredge hauls and temperature measurement were made in depths up tp 1476 fathom.
+Dredge hauls and temperature measurement were made in depths up to 1476 fathom.
 The second cruise, from 17 July to 4 August 1869 was to an area west of Ushant and south-west of Ireland and aimed to sample much deeper water than had previously been obtained.
 They obtained a dredge at 2435 fathom, by far the deepest to date.
 The sample included a wide range of animal life, disproving the Azoic hypothesis, that life could not exist below about 300 fathoms.
 Thomson credits Calver's skill in managing the dredging operations, which were carried out at depths that "would have been previously deemed out of the question".
 From 15 August to 15 September 1869, the ship explored the area between Shetland, the Faroes, and the north of Lewis.
 They confirmed a finding of markedly different temperatures in neighbouring areas of the ocean, irrespective of depth.
 These findings, though controversial, suggested a deep circulation driven by density differences.
 They also found more marine life in the cold areas than had been thought from previous explorations.
 The bottom here was firm, which had prevented the dredge from working as well as on muddy bottoms.
 Calver suggested attaching hempen "tangles" to the sides of the dredge to sweep the sea floor, and this helped to collect more animals for study.
 The final cruise was to the Mediterranean, from July to October 1870.
 The most important findings related to water temperatures and circulation.
 In the Strait of Gibraltar they found a salinity maximum at about 250 fathom.
 Using a current drag designed by Calver they were able to show an outward flow of water at this depth, in contrast to the surface current which flowed inward.
 In 1676 Richard Bolland had suggested using a drag suspended below a boat to detect a deep current.
 Two centuries later his method was able to confirm the existence of the Gibraltar undercurrent.
 The success of the Porcupine voyages led to the funding of the Challenger expedition of 1872–1876, which surveyed deep seas around the world.